 - 5 cups of vanilla buttercream

-- A piping bag fitted with a multi-opening tip such as Wilton #233
+- Piping bag fitted with a multi-opening tip, such as Wilton #233

-- A small amount of cornstarch, for working with fondant
+- Small amount of cornstarch, for working with fondant

 - Cake board or cake plate